-Voyages exhibition at the Media Space, Science Museum, London
+Voyages exhibition at the Media Space, Science Museum, London, UK

 Who Shot Sports exhibition opens at the Olympic Museum, Lausanne, Switzerland

 Who Shot Sports: A Photographic History, 1843 to the present, opened at Tampa Museum, Florida.
 The exhibition is curated by distinguished photographic historian Gail Buckland.
 It highlights the representation of sport and it's impact on the history of photography (not merely sports history).
 The exhibition features over 200 photographs and includes images by Anderson & Low from both the projects Endure - An Intimate Journey with the Chinese Gymnasts and Athlete/Warrior.

 12 November 2016, 3pm

 Book signing event for Anderson & Low - On the set of James Bond's Spectre.
 The book signing will be held at Paris Photo, Grand Palais, Paris at the Hatje Cantz, Stand F4.